Fleetwood Town F.C.: League One years

 At the beginning of the 2018–19 season Joey Barton was appointed as manager.
-He guided the club to an 11th-placed finish.
+He guided the club to an 11th-place finish.

-In 2019–20, the coronavirus pandemic (COVID-19) caused an early end to the regular season in March 2020.
+In 2019–20, the COVID-19 pandemic caused an early end to the regular season in March 2020.
 Teams that were in promotion play-off positions after points per game were applied entered the play-off matches in July 2020.
 Fleetwood Town were in 6th position and were unbeaten since losing to Burton Albion on 7 January 2020.
 However, they lost to Wycombe Wanderers 6–3 on aggregate in semi-final matches played behind closed doors.

-The 2020–21 season was also overshadowed by coronavirus with matches played behind closed doors for the vast majority of fixtures.
-On 4 January 2021, Joey Barton was sacked as manager with Fleetwood in 10th place with chairman Andy Pilley describing the decision as "a tough one for me to make, but I felt now was the right time for the club to go in a different direction."
-Barton was replaced by Simon Grayson who guided Fleetwood to a 15th-place finish.
+The 2020–21 season was also overshadowed by COVID-19 with the vast majority of fixtures played behind closed doors.
+On 4 January 2021, Barton was sacked as manager with Fleetwood in 10th place.
+Chairman Andy Pilley described the decision as "a tough one for me to make, but I felt now was the right time for the club to go in a different direction."
+Barton was replaced by Simon Grayson, who guided Fleetwood to a 15th-place finish.

+Fleetwood started the 2021–22 season with three wins in the opening 15 matches.
+On 24 November, following a 3–1 loss to Oxford United, Grayson was sacked.
+Stephen Crainey was appointed caretaker manager before being appointed interim manager until the end of the season.
+Fleetwood climbed out of the relegation zone but a run of one win in 17 league matches saw the club in the relegation places with four games remaining.
+After an 88th-minute equaliser at home to AFC Wimbledon, Fleetwood again climbed out of the relegation zone.
+On the final day, despite a 4–2 loss away to Bolton Wanderers, Fleetwood survived thanks to Gillingham's 2–0 defeat by Rotherham United.

+On 12 May 2022, Fleetwood appointed ex-Celtic player Scott Brown as head coach.
+Fleetwood finished the 2022–23 season in 13th place with 57 points.
+They also reached the FA Cup fifth round, two rounds further than they had ever been, but were knocked out by Burnley at Turf Moor in a 1–0 defeat after a 90th-minute goal.

+On 26 May 2023, Andy Pilley stepped down as Fleetwood Town chairman (in July 2023, he was jailed for 13 years after being found guilty of fraud offences relating to corporate energy contracts), with Steve Curwood becoming interim chairman.
+Fleetwood confirmed that the club was up for sale and that it had started discussions with the EFL regarding a change of ownership and control.